A canonical parameterization of paths in $\mathbb{R}^n$: Properties of the function

 For the next properties, we need to consider a more restricted class of locally connected continua, namely dendrites.
 A \emph{dendrite} is a locally connected continuum which contains no simple closed curve.
 A characteristic feature of dendrites is that they are hereditarily unicoherent; that is, given any two intersecting subcontinua $A$ and $B$ of a dendrite $X$, the intersection $A \cap B$ is connected.
+See Section \ref{sec:generalized paths} for examples to illustrate how these properties can fail when the domain of a generalized path is not a dendrite.